Iowa's TAP guidance

-The Transportation Alternatives Program was authorized by the Moving Ahead for Progress in the 21st Century Act (MAP-21) in 2012 and has been continued by the Fixing America’s Surface Transportation (FAST) Act, through federal fiscal year 2020.
-Eligible project activities for TAP funding include a variety of smaller-scale transportation projects such as pedestrian and bicycle facilities, recreational trails, safe routes to school projects, and community improvements such as historic preservation, vegetation management, and some environmental mitigation related to storm water and habitat connectivity.
-Detailed information about Iowa’s TAP program may be found in the Iowa TAP Program Guidance.
-Additional information may be found in the program implementation guidance provided by the FHWA.
+Iowa’s Transportation Alternatives Program (TAP) is a new iteration of the former Transportation Enhancements (later Transportation Alternatives) program that has been in existence since 1991.
+The most recent transportation authorization act, Fixing America’s Surface Transportation (FAST) Act, was enacted in 2015.
+Implementation of this act placed further restrictions on the selection of projects for funding under the federal TAP program structure which has led Iowa to implement a modified version of the federal program.
+Eligible project activities for Iowa’s TAP funding continue to include a variety of smaller-scale transportation projects such as pedestrian and bicycle facilities, recreational trails, safe routes to school projects, and community improvements such as historic preservation, vegetation management, and some environmental mitigation related to storm water and habitat connectivity.
+Detailed information about Iowa’s TAP program may be found in the program guidance.